-Many consider whey the “standard” of protein powder because it is a complete protein and digests faster, which theoretically would make you build muscle faster by helping to increase protein synthesis.
+Many consider whey the “standard” of protein powder because it is a complete protein and digests faster, which theoretically could make you build muscle faster by helping to increase protein synthesis at a quicker rate.
 However, there are a few situations when casein may work better for you:

 Starting your day.
 Casein protein powder is better for satiety.
 If you’re consuming a protein shake in the morning ahead of a busy day, casein may be a better option than whey since it digests more slowly.

 Overnight metabolization.
 If you are consuming a protein shake at night and want to give your body a steady dose of bedtime protein that will help with muscle growth while you are sleeping, casein is a great option.
 Your metabolism also slows down naturally at night, so a slower protein may be better.